BTW-Community/Slightly_Better_Terrible_Tools/README.md

 With that in mind I've made small, thoughtful changes to some of the worst items.

 ### Why?
-1) A notable portion of the early game is spent using them, and it sucks.
-It doesn't feel good.
-It shouldn't feel great, but it feels insulting how long it takes to harvest blocks.
-Better Than Wolves has always been a bit off-putting, but I think the pendulum swung a little too far this time.
+1. A large part of the early game is spent with these tools, and their extreme slowness makes that stage feel more punishing than challenging.
-2) Beyond the early game, I avoided them because it takes so long and feels so bad to use them.
-If you avoid using something completely, you put it out of your mind as an option.
-It instead becomes just a punishment for the early game.
+2. Past the early game, they’re ignored entirely, which removes them as meaningful choices and leaves them as nothing but a one-time hurdle.
-3) Games should feel good to play; they should reward or respect your time and attention.
-If I'm considering putting a rubber-band around my mouse to hold-click just to harvest a single block, I think something went wrong with the game balance.
-And not in a hard way; just in an irritating way.
+3. Games should respect your time; if a tool makes you consider rubber-banding your mouse just to break a block, the balance has slipped from difficult into tedious.
-4) There should never be only one sane way to do something.
-On that note, giving these tools other uses churns through materials faster, which might make it harder to decide what tool would be better to use in a situation.
+4. Good design offers more than one viable approach, and giving weak tools extra utility encourages trade-offs instead of forcing a single “correct” option.

 ### Short story long...
 This addon doesn’t try to turn Pointy Sticks or Sharp Stones into cheats.
 They’re still fragile, inefficient, and meant to be less-fun (but sane) options prior to renewable iron.
 They just won't be so bad you want to abandon them *literally* as soon as possible.
 Instead, they will serve as a somewhat viable option when you don’t have very much access to better tools... at any point, for any reason.